 See where state banquets are held and admire the murals, chandeliers, arched ceilings, and classic paintings and sculptures.
 Your Audio Guide will provide you with the best information about the Royal Palace.
 Book your tickets today.

 Amsterdam Sightseeing – The Heineken Experience

-Some of the interactive rides include the bottling line where you experience the beer from brewing to unboxing.
+Some interactive rides include the bottling line, where you experience the beer from brewing to unboxing.
 All this is done in a 360-degree virtual cinema.
-No alcohol is served to teenagers and kids though but soft drinks are another matter.
-All these and more teaches you about the brewing process and industry in Amsterdam.
+All these and more teach you about Amsterdam’s brewing process and industry.

 How to get to the Heineken Experience

 Walking: from the Rijksmuseum, ca. 10 minutes walk along Stadhouderskade West, from the Munt Tower and the Flower Market – 15 minutes walk South along Vijzelgracht